supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 # Learning tab (WIP, waiting for official answers)
 In this tab, you can have a look at the correlation between your sleep and the number of learning hours.

 As you can see, there is a mathematical function at the top of the graph.
-You can plug some numbers in.
+You can plug some numbers in, and work out a value.

 Although the documentation is not entirely clear on how to use this graph, I have posted a question on SuperMemopedia to see if additional data can be provided.